Skip to main content

 "Notes: transfer failed");

-1. The MintVerifierAdapter unpacks the 256-byte proofBytes into Groth16 form, builds the public-signal vector [totalFace, cm_0..cm_5], and invokes the MintGroth16Verifier.
+3. SNARK verify.
+The MintVerifierAdapter dispatches by cms.length to the per-N verifier (one circuit per pin, one verifier contract per pin), unpacks the 256-byte proofBytes into Groth16 form, builds the 5-entry public-signal vector [oldRoot, newRoot, nextLeafIndex, totalFace, cmBatchHash], and invokes the appropriate MintGroth16Verifier.
 If the verifier returns false, the entire transaction reverts – nothing is written, no BUCK moves.

-If any of (a), (b), or (c) fails – bad proof, insufficient BUCK, missing approval, duplicate commitment – the entire transaction reverts and the chain state is indistinguishable from no submission at all.
+If any of (a)-(e) fails – stale root, stale leafIndex, bad proof, insufficient BUCK, missing approval – the entire transaction reverts and the chain state is indistinguishable from no submission at all.
 Alice gets one shot per transaction; she cannot retry a partial state.

 Step 4: Off-Chain Note Delivery